-There are two kinds of paperwork you’ll need to deal with.
+There are two kinds of paperwork you’ll need to deal with during the courier work.
 The day-to-day stuff – the electronic signatures, receipts and the ubiquitous ‘Sorry to have missed you…’ calling cards – is easy enough to pick up.

 Another vital piece of paperwork you’ll need before you dash out on your first delivery is the appropriate insurance.
 It’s not the easiest thing to arrange, as not only do you have to insure yourself and the vehicle, but also any contents that may be in the vehicle at any given time, as well as ensuring you’re covered against any accidental breakages.
 There is also an emerging number of insurers offering dedicated courier insurance for van owners who are just entering the courier market space for the first time and are willing to offer sensibly priced policies.

-Finally, you’ll need to make sure you have the right license documentation.
+Finally, you’ll need to make sure you have the right license documentation for the courier work.
 A full, clean UK driving license is a standard requirement – if you’re still a learner, you’ll need ‘L’ plates and a qualified driver in the passenger seat, which somewhat defeats the object of working for (and by) yourself.